 The kilometre rate method is all about using given per-km rates to calculate your allowable expenses.
 IRD publishes kilometre rates for each tax year, and there are two tiers (no, not tears - we’re not crying about tax returns just yet):

-Tier 1: Covers your vehicle’s fixed and running costs, used for the first 14,000 km travelled in a tax year (in the year ending 31 March 2022 this was 79 cents per km).
+Tier 1: Covers your vehicle’s fixed and running costs, used for the first 14,000 km travelled in a tax year (in the year ending 31 March 2024 this was $1.04 per km).

 When using the kilometre rate method, we get by with a little help from our friends.
 Our friends at Xero, that is, and they can help you out too.
 The Xero mileage tracker uses the kilometre rate method to track business mileage automatically, taking the whole thing off your hands and streamlining the process.